Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-My favorite Pretoria, South Africa-based band are back with a new EP!
-The psychotic garage rock and psyche blues band Ruff Majik return with the 3-song “A Finch In A Cherry Tree“.
-My working relationship with covering the lads, Johni Holiday (guitar / vocals), Jimmy Glass (bass) and Benni Manchino (drums), goes back at least 3 releases and nearly as many years too.
+My favorite Pretoria, South Africa-based band is back with a new EP!
+The psychotic garage rock and psych blues band Ruff Majik returns with the 3-song ‘A Finch In A Cherry Tree‘.
+My working relationship with covering the lads, Johni Holiday (guitar and vocals), Jimmy Glass (bass), and Benni Manchino (drums), goes back at least three releases and nearly as many years too.

-The wonderful thing about Ruff Majik is they always keep their traditional foundation in place, which is bluesy alternative rock of course.
+The wonderful thing about Ruff Majik is they always keep their traditional foundation in place, which is a bluesy alternative rock of course.
 They heap on ample stoner-fied elements such as some furious fuzz ferocity and interestingly, they record their music in live single takes.
 That means no studio trickery or intricate repair work to enhance their sound in some way.
 No, with this band, what you hear is what you get.

 There is basically no divide between that first song and the eruption of “It Flies At Night“.
 The song has a definite NWOBHM / proto doom feel to it, sounding steeped in very vintage-like aesthetics.
 There’s an occult-ish vibe, an eerie one at that, permeating the song too.

-There you have it, my summary of the latest EP, “A Finch In A Cherry Tree“, from Ruff Majik.
+There you have it, my summary of the latest EP, ‘A Finch In A Cherry Tree‘, from Ruff Majik.
 As always, this trio never fails to impress and keep your attention invested in their rather unique music.
 They truly have a sound all their own, something that is somewhat hard to accomplish in this day and age and I invite you to check them, and it, out now below.